 Surf fishing is a terrific family outing — or a quiet escape to get away alone.
 Be prepared with our popular checklist and how-to guide.
 (Photo by Jerry Lower, The Coastal Star)

 It’s easy to find a beach in Florida.
 It’s harder to find a hidden beach, a beach where you experience a sense of discovery and delicious isolation.
 Here, however, I share my favorites, discovered over many years.

-The best beaches near Orlando and Disney World are not exactly at the edge of town, but you do have some beautiful options.
+The best beaches near Disney World are not exactly at the edge of town, but you do have some fabulous options.